pei886/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Coming in Future Versions

-1. `undo` feature
+1. `undo` feature <br>
-   Are you worried that you might accidentally delete something you shouldn't have?
+   Are you worried that you might accidentally delete something you shouldn't have? <br>
    With the upcoming `undo` feature, you can easily undo any unwanted changes!

-2. `archive` and `load` feature
+2. `archive` and `load` feature <br>
-   Are you starting on a fresh new set of projects, but don't want to delete your old ones?
+   Are you starting on a fresh new set of projects, but don't want to delete your old ones? <br>
    Using the upcoming `archive` feature, you can simply archive your old project book and start on a new one!
 Load the archived data whenever you want using the `load` command!

-3. `project edit` feature
+3. `project edit` feature <br>
-   Want to update a project name or description?
+   Want to update a project name or description? <br>
    Edit a project with the upcoming `project edit` feature!

-4. Shortened project commands
+4. Shortened project commands <br>
-   Are you tired of typing out `project add`, `project delete` and all these other long project command words?
+   Are you tired of typing out `project add`, `project delete` and all these other long project command words? <br>
-   Use the upcoming shortened project commands! `project add` can be shortened to `addp`, `project delete` can be shortened to `deletep` and so on!
+   Use the upcoming shortened project commands! `project add` can be shortened to `addp`, `project delete` can be shortened to `deletep` and so on! <br>
    Don't worry if you've gotten used to the old format — they'll still be accepted.

 --------------------------------------------------------------------------------------------------------------------